usc-isi-i2/dig-etl-engine/README.md

 Install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).

-> If you are working on OSX or Windows, **make sure you allocate enough memory (5GB or more is recommended) to docker virtual machine**.
+> If you are working on [Mac](https://docs.docker.com/docker-for-mac/#advanced) or [Windows](https://docs.docker.com/docker-for-windows/#advanced), **make sure you allocate enough memory (5GB or more is recommended) to docker virtual machine**.
 In Linux, Docker is built on LXC of kernel, the latest version of kernel and enough memory on host are required.

 > If the memory is not enough, some service processes may not be fired up, or they will be killed by OS.